chriKir/RestrictedBoltzmannMachine/README.md

 Run with:
-  python RestrictedBoltzmannMachine /<Number of visible nodes/> /<Number of hidden nodes/>
+  python RestrictedBoltzmannMachine -Number of visible nodes- -Number of hidden nodes-

 Default values: